-Some non-hot-swap models come with an IDE CD-ROM drive in bay 1, a 3.5-in., 1.44 MB diskette drive in bay 3, and a SCSI hard disk drive in bay 7.
+The server comes with an IDE CD-ROM drive in bay 1 and a 3.5-in., 1.44 MB diskette drive in bay 3.
+Some server models come with six hot-swap hard disk drive bays; other server models come with four simple-swap hard disk drive bays and a hard disk drive installed in bay 7.